rinigus/pure-maps/tilesources/README.md

 the Content-Type header of the HTTP download response.

-The "format" field should correspond to a tile format implementation, i.e. if you mark the format as "foo", there should be a "foo.py" file in the tilesources directory.
+The "format" field should correspond to a tile format implementation, i.e. if you mark the format as "foo", there should be a `foo.py` file in the tilesources directory.
 The following tile format implementations are shipped with Poor, for adding you own, see the next section.

- * "slippy": By far the most common format, based on spherical Mercator and pyramid-style zoom levels and tile numbers, see [documentation][1].
+ * **"slippy"**: By far the most common format, based on spherical Mercator and pyramid-style zoom levels and tile numbers, see [documentation][1].
 Provides URL parameters "x", "y" and "z".

- * "slippy_elliptical": A variation of the "slippy" format, but using elliptical Mercator instead of spherical.
+ * **"slippy_elliptical"**: A variation of the "slippy" format, but using elliptical Mercator instead of spherical.
 Provides URL parameters "x", "y" and "z".

- * "quadkey": By tile division equivalent to the "slippy" format, but with tiles referred to by a single key, see [documentation][2].
+ * **"quadkey"**: By tile division equivalent to the "slippy" format, but with tiles referred to by a single key, see [documentation][2].
    Provides URL parameters "x", "y", "z" and "key".

  [1]: http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames
  [2]: http://msdn.microsoft.com/en-us/library/bb259689.aspx

-Use "~/.local/share/harbour-poor-maps/tilesources" as a local installation directory in which to place your JSON file.
+Use `~/.local/share/harbour-poor-maps/tilesources` as a local installation directory in which to place your JSON file.
 Restart Poor, and your tile source should be loaded, listed and available for use.